duncombe/netcdf-guidelines/README.md

 Notes:

 1. Suggestion of an alternate name: opendap-guide?
-   _OPeNDAP_ - Open-source Project for a Network Data Access Protocol.
+   * _OPeNDAP_ - Open-source Project for a Network Data Access Protocol.
 OPeNDAP is both the name of a non-profit organization and the commonly-used name of a protocol which the OPeNDAP organization has developed.
-   _netCDF_ -  Network Common Data Format -- a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
+   * _netCDF_ -  Network Common Data Format -- a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

     NetCDF describes a file format.
 OPeNDAP is a network protocol to describe how to fetch a file?

-2. This document will serve to formulate a coherent email to circulate for input.
+2. Scope: This document originally proposed as a  formulation of a coherent email to circulate for input.

+    Is this primarily about netCDF files or should it extend to include guidance for TDS, ERDDAP etc?
+    *If the document tries to be a primary source, then restrict it to netCDF; if the document aims to be a review, presenting summaries and pointing to primary sources, then open it up to the other standards, protocols and servers.
+The way it is developing it's starting to look like a review/overview.
+Should there be two documents?
+One introduction/review doc and then specific docs dealing with details?*

+    Do we discuss the relationship to Archives?
+    *Yes, if it is a review, no if it is purely netCDF, except that archives expect and present netCDF data.*

+    Organization of the material??
+    - By standard?
+    - By platform?
+    - By DSG?
+    - By discipline?
+     *all of the above, in sections*

+    See [hierarchy.md](./hierarchy.md) where I have attempted to make sense of the relationships.

+* DSG
+    * point

 3. Need to set up a task to create the gold standard data set.
    What happens if we take that set of data and load it into: